dzackgarza/Notes/Class_Notes/2019/Analysis/sections/Appendix.md

 - Some inclusions on the real line:

     > Differentiable with a bounded derivative $\subset$ Lipschitz continuous $\subset$ absolutely continuous $\subset$ uniformly continuous $\subset$ continuous
+    >
+    > Proofs: Mean Value Theorem, Triangle inequality, Definition of absolute continuity specialized to one interval, Definition of uniform continuity

 - **Bolzano-Weierstrass**:
 Every bounded sequence has a convergent subsequence.